 Bullies Are The Worst – The Final (2010)

 Horror films have long exploited bullying and the social outcast narrative for subject matter.
-From Stephen King’s Carrie to Let Me In, the idea of a bullied social outcast lashing out at their tormenter’s is just a concept that translates well into the horror genre.
-A lesser known example of the subgenre, The Final was a part of the After Dark Horrorfest that failed to attract much of audience during its release.
+From Stephen King’s Carrie to Let Me In, the idea of a bullied outcast fighting back has always translated well in horror.
+A lesser known example of the subgenre, The Final was a part of the After Dark Horrorfest that failed to attract much of audience.
+Critics absolutely hated this late-entry into the ‘Torture Porn’ subgenre.
+Briefly, The Final follows tormented high school students who take their bullies hostage.
+What follows is a high school version of Saw as the ‘nerds’ subject the ‘cool kids’ to grotesque torture.
+Certainly not the best example of the social outcast narrative, The Final is still better than reviews suggest.
+Fans of ‘Torture Porn’ may find something to enjoy.

 Other Suggestions: Carrie, Let Me In, Christine, Evilspeak, The Craft